adamjohannes/transaction-tracker/frontend/README.md

 # UI Section

 A modern, single-page application for tracking personal financial transactions.
 This project is built with Vue 3 and TypeScript, offering a fast, responsive, and type-safe user experience.
-It features a clean interface for adding, viewing, sorting, and filtering transactions, along with a dashboard for data visualization.

 ## ✨ Key Features

+- **Secure Authentication Flow**: Complete user authentication with dedicated pages for Login and Registration.
+User sessions are persisted in local storage.
+- **Protected Views**: The core application views (Transactions and Dashboard) are protected.
+Unauthenticated users are automatically redirected to the login page.
-- **Add Transactions**: Easily add new transactions with details like description, amount, date, category, sub-category, type, and status.
+- **Add Transactions**: Easily add new transactions with details like description, amount, date, and category.
-- **Comprehensive List View**: View all transactions in a clear, sortable table.
+- **Comprehensive List View**: View all your personal transactions in a clear, sortable table.
 - **Dynamic Filtering**: Filter transactions by a date range, categories, sub-categories, types, and statuses.
-- **Interactive Sorting**: Sort the transaction list by date, description, category, or amount by clicking the table headers.
-The sorting cycles through ascending, descending, and unsorted states.
+- **Interactive Sorting**: Sort the transaction list by date, description, category, or amount.
-- **Data Visualization Dashboard**: An interactive dashboard displays:
+- **Data Visualization Dashboard**: An interactive dashboard displays your personal transaction data visually.
-  - A line chart for daily spending totals (Debits, Credits, or Refunds) within a filterable date range.
-  - Pie charts providing a breakdown of spending by category and sub-category.
 - **Amount Privacy**: Toggle the visibility of transaction amounts for enhanced privacy.
-- **User Feedback**: Integrated loading and error states to keep the user informed during data fetching and submission.

 ## 🛠️ Tech Stack